Fill the frame photography composition for impact – how, when, why

 Including background for texture for frame filling photography

-Including texture when filling the frame
+Including background texture when filling the frame

 I then zoomed in closer to 62mm, which filled the frame with the model and made the background even more blurry.